Hassel Smith: Later years

-A British charitable organisation, the Hassel Smith Foundation, was set up in 2024 with the aim of establishing and maintaining a major collection of Smith’s work in order to exhibit it in a wide range of galleries, museums and public collections, and to enable access to digital images and original work for research and educational purposes.
+A charitable organisation, the Hassel Smith Foundation, was set up in England in 2024 with the aim of establishing and maintaining a major collection of Smith's work to exhibit it in a wide range of galleries, museums and public collections, and to enable access to digital images and original work for research and educational purposes.

 Honours

 In 1968 Smith received an award worth $5,000 from the National Endowment for the Arts, based in Washington DC, "For Distinguished Service to American Art".

 In 1990 the Peter & Madeleine Martin Foundation for the Creative Arts presented their first "Distinguished Career Award", worth $20,000, to Smith, celebrating his "magnificent, intelligent, witty, and lyrical paintings and drawings", and his "brilliant and dynamic" career as a teacher.

 In September 1991 the Art Commission of the City & County of San Francisco presented Smith with its Award of Honour for "Outstanding Achievement in Painting".

 Also in 1991, the San Francisco Art Institute, formerly the California School of Fine Arts, conferred upon Smith the degree of "Honorary Doctorate of Fine Arts".